Essential business documents for UK cake decorators in 2026

 How to use the documents without creating admin drag

-Build the habit around the way this niche actually works: file design briefs before buying materials, then save ingredient and packaging receipts by order.
+Build the habit around the way the work actually happens: file design briefs before buying materials, then save ingredient and packaging receipts by order.
 If those two steps happen while the week is still fresh, the rest of the paperwork becomes a short tidy-up rather than a full reconstruction.

 A simple weekly routine is enough for many sole traders: